telerik/kendo-ui-core/docs/install/cdn.md

     https://kendo.cdn.telerik.com/2014.1.318/js/kendo.all.min.js

-You can also use a protocol relative URL to match the schema of the page:

-    //kendo.cdn.telerik.com/2014.1.318/js/kendo.all.min.js

 ## Note on Legacy URLs

 The following base URLs will remain active, but are no longer recommended for new projects: